pippinbarr/v-r-5/process/to-do.md

 ### Technical issues

 - ~~Remove colliders for light fixtures (when prefabbing?)~~

-- I'm still not totally satisfied with the quality of interior light
-- Got to be on the lookout for ugly surfaces and acne (like the roof of the current showroom, which has three distinct areas on it.
-Sadness ensues.)
+- ~~Got to be on the lookout for ugly surfaces and acne (like the roof of the current showroom, which has three distinct areas on it.
+Sadness ensues.)~~

+- I'm still not totally satisfied with the quality of interior light **Is this still true?**
+- The Area Light building with its baked lightmap looks pretty fucked

 ### Feel tests